Glides over uneven pavement, folds and adjusts one-handed, and uses recycled fabrics to grow with baby from newborn to preschool.

 Quick verdict

-Buy if: you want a high-end, do-it-all single stroller for sidewalks, uneven pavement, grass, and light trails.
+Buy if: you want a high-end single stroller that handles sidewalks, uneven pavement, grass, and light trails without feeling bulky to steer.

 What’s included (varies by retailer)